 This island was a sacred place to the Wiyot people, given to them by the Creator as the center of the world.
 This is probably why the spirits hold on so desperately.
 Wiyot spirits reputedly still reside here after the terrible massacre of 1860 wiped out one hundred inhabitants.
 This mass extermination abruptly ended centuries of their occupation.
 Those who were unjustly slaughtered were mostly elders, women, and children.
 The men had traveled to the mainland to get supplies during the night.
 When they returned, they were only able to find one surviving newborn.

 You should dress appropriately for your expedition by wearing warm clothing, and comfortable shoes or hiking boots.
 Advanced ghost hunting equipment, such as digital laser thermometers used to locate sources of energy can be pricey.
 Beginners should start with basic gear before investing in state-of-the-art gadgetry.
-If you’re brave enough to venture out on the haunted trails or camp at the spooky sites mentioned above, feel free to load up on snacks and souvenirs for your adventure at our gallery and gift shop, The Burlwood Gallery, located in Redcrest, California.
+Brave enough to venture out on the haunted trails or camp at the spooky sites mentioned above?
+Feel free to load up on snacks and souvenirs for your adventure at our gallery and gift shop, The Burlwood Gallery, located in Redcrest, California.
+Tell them Redwood Burl Inc. sent you!